Skip to content

 Volcano runs their courses out of their Brixton roastery on Ferndale Road, and the first thing you notice walking in is that this is a working production space, not a classroom bolted on as an afterthought.

-They offer four course types: home espresso, latte art, a sensory masterclass, and a young barista class for 16 to 19 year olds.
+They offer four course types: home espresso, latte art, a coffee tasting class, and a young barista class for 16 to 19 year olds.
 That last one is unusual.
-Most providers pitch exclusively to adults with disposable income.
+Most roasters pitch exclusively to adults with disposable income.
 Volcano built something for a younger audience who might be considering coffee as a career, which is a thoughtful addition to their programme.

 Group bookings of four or more can arrange tailored sessions.
-Pricing is not listed publicly on their website.
-You book through their SimplyBook page or contact the team directly.
+You can book directly through their website, with course prices starting from £25.
 The trainer, Raquel, is an authorised SCA Trainer who also leads Assembly Coffee's SCA programme next door, which speaks to the calibre of instruction even in the non-SCA sessions.

 Best for: Home espresso beginners who want a relaxed, non-exam environment in a real roastery setting.